adammcarth/monash-ses/README.md

-# ses
+# SES II

 Student enrollment system II by Adam McArthur & Sunny Jain.
+Further documentation and acknowledgements on the way.

 ### Setup instructions